SeniorMars/seniormars.com/content/_index.md

 description = "A blog about math, extremely niche interests, and a guy having fun."
 +++

 Heyo!
 SeniorMars here.
 It's honestly weird to think that people will spend their time reading things I wrote (I'm usually on the other side), but I hope you enjoy your stay here.
-You can learn more about me [here](/about) or explore the links up top.
+You can learn more about me on the [about page](/about) or explore the links up top.
 Frankly, I'm not sure what I want to make this site about--I like countless things, so I guess we'll see where this goes.
 In either case, this is a blog about math, extremely niche interests, and a guy having fun!

 # News